talexcrowell/NeighborHound/README.md

 # NeighbourHound
-Personal news, interest, and other aggregater
+Personal news, interest, and other aggregater.

 For server, click [here](https://github.com/talexcrowell/NeighborHound-Server)
 ## To Run
 `npm i` or `yarn install`